foxbunlong/Kotlin-MVVM-Architecture/README.md

 # Kotlin-MVVM-Architecture

 This project is a demo for MVVM architecture.

-The project is fully built in Kotlin.
+- Using Koin for Dependency Injection
+- Using Room database
+- Using LiveData for streamline data
+- Using Coroutines (Flow) for data manipulation and timer task